u-eff-gee/utr/README.md

 The physical volume (the "source") and angular distribution can have arbitrary shapes.
 Starting positions and momentum directions are created using a Monte-Carlo method:
 Given a(n)

-* Cuboid in 3 dimensions that completely contains the source volume
+* Cuboid in 3 dimensions ("container volume") that completely contains the source volume
 * Angular distribution W(θ, φ)

 AngularDistributionGenerator generates uniform random